Introduction to EDG

 - Asset collection

 Assets are organized into collections, which are stored technically as named graphs.
 You can think of collections as datasets.
 Each asset collection must have at least one manager as well as, optionally, any number of users with the edit and view privileges.
-See edg_governance_model_users_and_access to understand EDG permissions system.
+See Users and Access Control to understand EDG permissions system.

 In addition to permissions, Asset collections have a variety of other metadata such as description, subject area they belong to, etc. This metadata can be viewed and edited by going to the Settings tab of an asset collection or by clicking on the “home” icon in the Editor application.